 Nuclear power plants generate electricity by using controlled nuclear fission chain reactions (i.e., splitting atoms) to heat water and produce steam to power turbines.
 Nuclear is often labeled a “clean” energy source because no greenhouse gases (GHGs) or other air emissions are released from the power plant.
-As the U.S. and other nations search for low-emission energy sources, the benefits of nuclear power must be weighed against the operational risks and the challenges of storing radioactive waste.
+As the U.S. and other nations search for low-emission energy sources, the benefits of nuclear power must be weighed against the operational risks and the challenges of storing spent nuclear fuel and radioactive waste.

 Nuclear Energy Use and Potential

 - Nuclear energy provides about 20% of U.S. electricity, and this share has remained stable since around 1990.
 Nuclear power plants had a capacity factor of 92.5% in 2020.1

 - The first U.S. nuclear power plant began commercial operations in 1958.2 During the 1970s, more than 50 nuclear reactors went online.1 Presently, 28 states have at least one nuclear plant and 32 plants have two or more reactors.2 Since 1995, U.S. nuclear electricity generation has grown despite no new reactors and 15 shutdowns, due to higher utilization and uprating of existing plants.1,2

 - 667 reactors have been built worldwide since the first was built in 1954 in Obninsk, Russia, though currently, there are only 443 in operation, 93 of which are in the U.S.3,4 As of May 2021, 55 reactors were under construction, including 4 in the U.S. and 18 in China.4

 - In 2018, the U.S. generated nearly a third of the world’s nuclear electricity.
 Countries generating the next largest amounts of electricity using nuclear were France, China, and Russia.5